| At least 50 people from at least five EU states attended this session,

 and organised on an equal basis.
 The factory now has 150 trade union

 members, half of them Portuguese.
-Union sympathisers set up a crêche for
+Union sympathisers set up a crêche

 the Portuguese workers’ children..
-Hopefully there will be a new trade
+Hopefully there will be a new

 union council which unites Portuguese and English workers.
 These actions